 In fact, among all the wheelsets I rode this past season, I enjoyed riding the ENVE SES 5.6 more than any other one.
 While my riding profile would normally suit a shallower wheelset, I’d happily ride this one most any day of the week.

 The SES 5.6 is more responsive than any other wheelset I’ve ridden including shallower and lighter ones.
 It jumped forward when I wanted to move out or ramp up my speed while underway.
-When I cranked up the watts going up rollers, up steeper hills or working to close a gap, it was stiff.
-And it handled precisely and confidently going fast downhill and into corners
+When I cranked up the watts going up rollers and steeper hills or working to close a gap, it was stiff.
+And it handled precisely and confidently going fast downhill and into corners.

 This ENVE wheelset seemed to take less effort to go fast and held my speed incredibly well.
 I didn’t measure watts vs. mph but it sure felt like I was putting out less of the former and getting more of the later than any other wheelset I can remember.
 You know when you feel like you are going fast but not working that hard?
 You look down at your speed and say to yourself… whoa, I’m going fast.
 It felt like that a lot on these wheels.

 The Chris King hubs on the SES 5.6 rolled very smoothly.
-They were comfortable on tubeless rims with their 20mm inner width.
-I also felt confident braking on the textured rim brake tracks that emitted a slightly higher frequency and lower volume than the Zipp’s textured brake track.
+The wheelset was comfortable on their tubeless rims with 20mm inner widths.
+I also felt confident braking on the textured rim brake tracks that emitted a slightly higher frequency and lower volume than the Zipp’s textured ones.

 On a fall day full of crosswind, the ENVE SES 5.6 compared favorably against the Bontrager XXX 6 and Zipp 404 NSW that I rode back to back to back.
 And the Bonty and Zipp were amongst the best I’ve ridden in crosswinds in this racing bike wheels category.